Necessary Illusions: for the secular and religious

 [The healthy personality] is guided by intelligence and respect for life, so that personal needs are satisfied and so that the person will grow in awareness, competence and the capacity to love the self, the natural environment, and other people.
 (Jourard, S.M., & Landsman, M.E.P.
 (1980).
 Healthy Personality: An approach from the viewpoint of humanistic psychology (4th ed.).
 New York: Macmillan.)

 Most religious belief does not impinge on personal growth, self-awareness, and respecting life.
 In fact, most religious belief strives to enhance all of the criteria listed above.
 Again, we can always point to religious extremists who subjugate, oppress, and incite anger; but this is not the norm.
-To the contrary, most religious illusions on the afterlife, a personal loving God, and prescriptions for viewing the sacred all seek to strengthen social bonds and provide strategies for coping with the evils of the world.
+To the contrary, most religious strengthen social bonds and provide strategies for coping with the evils of the world through illusions of an afterlife, a personal loving God, and a view of the sacred.

 The secular person may respond by listing all the evils of religion.
 Fair enough.
 My concern, however, involves whether or not the illusion has adaptive or maladaptive consequences for one’s mental health.
 Thus, if religious belief involves killing or oppression, we can put it up against Jahoda and Jourard’s research on the attributes of mental well-being and have a dialogue.
 Just as we can draw distinctions between good health and bad health, so we can with adaptive and maladaptive aspects of the beliefs or illusions we hold.